Through my years of cooking, I’ve struggled with many things. In the beginning, one of the most annoying ones was keeping the ribs moist.

 - Wait for a couple of hours.
 Once the flavors are all absorbed in, tightly wrap the ribs avoiding any way to escape the moisture.

-- Rest the ribs.
+- Rest the ribs in a cooler.
 Allow your ribs to sit for 3 to 5 minutes on your table at room temperature before you serve.

 Topcellent Tip: If you add spices to your water pan, the evaporated droplets that sit on your meat will be flavored.
 It secures the moisture inside the ribs and adds extra flavors.
 If you don’t want extra flavors, you can use something light like apple juice, grape juice, or apple cider vinegar.